 To see all the files posted in a Campfire, look for the ••• menu in the upper right corner of that Campfire:

 You'll then be able to browse everything uploaded to that particular Campfire!

-If you need to delete a post, click on "•••" next to the time stamp above your post.
+If you need to delete a message you posted, click on "•••" next to the time stamp above your post.

 Campfire supports sounds!
 All the sound commands begin with